Hamburger

 Works council

 Employees' representative body, elected by the employees, may be established within a company that engages at least 50 employees, excluding state enterprises, mixed-capital entities engaging at least 50 employees and public institutions.
 The employer has an obligation to inform and consult with its works council in matters specified by law.
-Special protection against dismissal for works council members.
+Works council members are entitled to special protection against dismissal.

 Portugal